-What benefit has Kivexa shown during the study?
+What benefit has Kivexa shown during the studies?

 Both doses of abacavir, taken in combination with lamivudine and other antiviral medicines, were equally effective in reducing viral loads.
-In the first study, 66% of the patients taking abacavir once a day had viral loads below 50 copies/ml after 48 weeks (253 out of 384), compared with 68% of the patients taking it twice a day (261 out of 386).
+In the first study, 66% (253 out of 384) of the patients taking abacavir once a day had viral loads below 50 copies/ml after 48 weeks of treatment, compared with 68% (261 out of 386) of the patients taking it twice a day.
 The combination tablet taken once a day was also as effective as the medicines taken separately twice a day in reducing viral loads over 24 weeks of treatment.

 What is the risk associated with Kivexa?

-Hypersensitivity reactions occur in about 3% of patients taking Kivexa, usually within the first six weeks of treatment, and can be life-threatening.
-The risk of hypersensitivity is higher in patients who have the HLA-B (type 5701) gene.
+Hypersensitivity reactions occur in patients taking Kivexa, usually within the first six weeks of treatment, and can be life-threatening.
+The risk of hypersensitivity is higher in patients who have the HLA‑B (type 5701) gene.
 Symptoms almost always include fever or rash, but also very commonly include nausea, vomiting, diarrhoea, abdominal pain, dyspnoea (difficulty breathing), cough, lethargy, malaise, headache, signs of liver damage in the blood and myalgia (muscle pain).
-Patients treated with Kivexa receive a card detailing these symptoms so that they are aware of them, and must contact their doctor immediately if they develop a reaction.
-For more information, see the package leaflet.
+Treatment with Kivexa should be stopped promptly if the patient has a hypersensitivity reaction.
+For more information and the full list of restrictions, see the package leaflet.

 Why has Kivexa been approved?